mmbdtp/mmbdtp.github.io/modules/sequencing/_posts/2000-01-01-week-2-programme.md

 ### Friday October 25th

-**Venue:** report to reception at the Earlham Institute
+**Venue:** report to reception at the Earlham Institute at 10.00am

--	pencilled in session with Richard Leggett and colleagues at the Earlham Institute, covering adaptive sequencing, PacBio and single-cell sequencing
+-	sessions with Richard Leggett and colleagues at the Earlham Institute, covering adaptive sequencing, PacBio and single-cell sequencing

 NOTE: Nabil's material on QC needs moving, probably to week 1.
 Stored as files with "_old_" prefix.